 Carb counting – This question is so individual.
 Children can tolerate more carbs than adults as they are more insulin sensitive than we are.
 I allow my children to have fruit (but not to excess) and some treats when out, or at friends.
-I am, however, really quite strict when it come to carbs as I know by restricting them it allows my weight to remain stable, my appetite is controlled, my energy levels are high and my concentration is pretty much regular throughout the day.
+I am, however, really quite strict when it comes to carbs (especially ultra-processed carbs) as I know by restricting them it allows my weight to remain stable, my appetite is controlled, my energy levels are high and my concentration is pretty much regular throughout the day.

 As soon as I start increasing my carb intake, it stimulates my appetite and my weight creeps up.
 If you have a specific goal to address such as weight loss, lowering blood pressure, lowering triglycerides etc, then you should be quite strict until the problem has resolved or the weight is lost.
 Once this happens, then you can increase your carbs slowly until you feel it is affecting your weight, hunger etc. This is a good stepwise approach to find out what works for you.

 I started at first by cutting out the obvious sugars, cakes, bread and treats.
 My weight loss stalled, so I became stricter.
 Don’t think you have to eat my way.
-If it is too strict, it will be unsustainable .
+If it is too strict, it will be unsustainable.
 You won’t want to continue, your children certainly won’t want to continue and then its back to old eating habits.

 As an example, I try to aim for less than 50g carbs/day.
 On a good day I can just about get down to 35g, but it may get up to 75g or 100g when I eat too many low carb foods or have an extra latte.
 But compared to the average diet that is easily 300g, I think I’m doing OK and it works for me.
 Carb counting really helps you figure out how sensitive to carbs you are.

 Protein – aim for 1.5-2g protein/kg body weight/day.
-Examples of protein quantities are – chicken drumstick is 11g, chicken breast 30g, most fish fillets 22g, pork loin 29g, bacon 3g, egg 6g, almonds 1/4 cup is 8g, milk 250ml glass is 8.5g, yogurt pot 5g, 2cm cube cheese is 2g.
-Too little protein and appetite is increased, too much and the body will convert it to glucose.
+Examples of protein quantities are – chicken drumstick is 11g, chicken breast 30g, most fish fillets 22g, pork loin 29g, bacon 3g, egg 6g, almonds 1/4 cup is 8g, milk 250ml glass is 8.5g, yoghurt pot 5g, 2cm cube cheese is 2g.
+Too little protein and appetite is increased, too much and the body will convert it into glucose.
 I don’t worry too much about counting protein as I don’t seem to eat it to excess.
-Just be aware that meat, milk, cheese, yogurts all add up by the end of the day.
+Just be aware that meat, milk, cheese, yoghurts all add up by the end of the day.

 Fat – aim for 80% of your calories to come from fat.
 Most people imagine it is 80% of your food, but it is 80% of your calories.
-What this means in real terms is that if you are eating a vegetable based diet with meat and protein, the majority of calories have come from the fat from the meat, oils added while cooking, dressings, dairy products etc.
+What this means in real terms is that if you are eating a vegetable-based diet with meat and protein, the majority of calories have come from the fat from the meat, oils added while cooking, dressings, dairy products etc.

 The stepwise approach is to either